 - Once cooled, blend the tomatoes in a high-power blender to make a tomato sauce.

-- In a dutch oven or stock pot, over medium high heat, add the butter and oil.
+- Using that same dutch pot, over medium heat add the butter and oil.
 Once melted, add the minced carrots, celery, and onion.

 - Saute, stirring occasionally until tender, about 5 minutes.